 • salt and pepper to taste

-What to do:Fry whole chicken legs in vegetable and butter together with chopped onions, for 3 minutes. from each side.
-Add all the spices and finely chopped herbs, pour the broth and, 25-30 min.
+What to do:Fry whole chicken legs in vegetable and butter together with chopped onion, 3 minutes on each side.
+Add all the spices and finely chopped herbs, pour in the broth and 25-30 minutes.
 Remove the chicken, cool, separate the meat from the bones and cut into cubes.
 Pour lightly beaten eggs into the remaining broth and cook over low heat, stirring continuously, for about 30 minutes, until smooth.
-Throw the resulting sauce on a sieve to glass excess liquid, cool.
-In the center of the first sheet of filo dough, put the chicken fillet, egg sauce, sprinkle with cinnamon and sugar, put the almonds.
-Wrap the edges of the dough, brush with an egg, cover with a second sheet, turn over, wrap the edges.
-Let the pastille dry for 5-10 minutes, grease with vegetable oil, bake in the oven at 180 ° C, 10 minutes.
-Sprinkle generously with powdered sugar and cinnamon before serving.
+Throw the resulting sauce in a sieve to drain excess liquid, cool.
+Place the chicken fillet, egg sauce, sprinkle with cinnamon and sugar, and add almonds in the center of the first sheet of filo dough.
+Fold the edges of the dough, brush with egg, cover with the second sheet, turn over, and fold the edges.
+Let the pastille dry for 5-10 minutes, grease with vegetable oil, bake in the oven at 180 °C for 10 minutes.
+Before serving, sprinkle generously with powdered sugar and cinnamon.

 Pancakes bagrir